2011–12 Anorthosis Famagusta FC season: October

 Anorthosis Famagusta defeated Alki Larnaca away 3–1 on October 2.
 Michalis Konstantinou scored his first two official goals in first Division and Okkas scored his first season goal for Anorthosis Famagusta.
 Michalis Konstantinou scored his two goals first one with corner kick of Marquinhos and the second one with pass of Giannis Okkas at 75th minute.
 Okkas scored his goal after a good personal effort with powerful Left-footed shot. reduced the score at the end of the second half with the goal of Arnal Llibert after a pass of Dragoş Firţulescu.

 At Match day 6 Anorthosis Famagusta welcomed Aris Limassol at the Antonis Papadopoulos on October 17.
 Anorthosis lost 2 important points against Aris, for two times Anorthosis take the advantage to the score with 2 goals of Jan Rezek and Aris equalize the score first with the own goal of Jürgen Colin and after with a goal of Silvio González at 60th minute.
-At 60th minute Ventsislav Vasilev seen the second yellow card after a hard tackly to Vincent Laban.
+At 60th minute Ventsislav Vasilev seen the second yellow card after a hard tackle to Vincent Laban.